pyca/pynacl/docs/vectors/index.rst

-The reference vector for the xchacha20poly1305 construction is taken from the first test in libsodium's test/default/aead_xchacha20poly1305.c, which defines the parameters, and theacorresponding  expected output from aead_xchacha20poly1305.exp.
+The reference vector for the xchacha20poly1305 construction is taken from the first test in libsodium's test/default/aead_xchacha20poly1305.c, which defines the parameters, and the corresponding expected output from aead_xchacha20poly1305.exp.

+siphash24 and siphashx24
+^^^^^^^^^^^^^^^^^^^^^^^^

+The reference vectors for both the original and the 128 bit variants of the siphash-2-4 construction are taken from the reference code sources.
+In particular, the original expected results come from siphash's vectors.h, while the key and the input messages have been generated following the respective definitions in siphash's test.c.

 Custom generated reference vectors
 ----------------------------------